-To quote from Sir Walter Scott's 1808 poem, Marmion, "O, what a tangled web we weave / When first we practise to deceive!"
-Of central importance to this appeal is the question, is the MMMA a subterfuge for legalizing marijuana in this state, or is it a legitimate medical reform intended to help only those individuals who have a terminal illness or a serious or debilitating medical condition?
+To quote from Sir Walter Scott's 1808 poem, Marmion, canto 6, st. 17, "O, what a tangled web we weave, / When first we practise to deceive!"
+Of central importance to this appeal is the question, Is the MMMA a subterfuge for legalizing marijuana in this state, or is it a legitimate medical reform intended to help only those individuals who have a terminal illness or a serious or debilitating medical condition?

 The answer is simple.
-For those who instituted the process of placing the proposal on the ballot, the MMMA was both an avenue for allowing society to explore the medical uses of marijuana, but also a first step in legalizing marijuana in Michigan.
-For some citizens who voted for the bill out of empathy for the terminally ill or those suffering from debilitating conditions, it was a vote for a medical process that would help those in need.
-Unfortunately for all concerned with the implementation of the medical mission, including compassionate-care groups, marijuana growers, marijuana users, marijuana dispensers, police, prosecutors, municipalities, townships, etc., the act has resulted in much confusion.
+For those who instituted the process of placing the proposal on the ballot, the MMMA was both an avenue for allowing society to explore the medical uses of marijuana and a first step in legalizing marijuana in Michigan.
+For some citizens who voted for the initiative petition out of empathy for the terminally ill or those suffering from debilitating conditions, it was a vote for a medical process that would help those in need.
+Unfortunately for all concerned with the implementation of the medical mission, including compassionate-care groups, marijuana growers, marijuana users, marijuana dispensers, the police, prosecutors, municipalities, townships, etc., the act has resulted in much confusion.
 And it has suggested itself to many purely recreational marijuana consumers as a vehicle to aid in their continuing illicit indulgence in that vice.

-In any event, the MMMA is currently the law in the state of Michigan.
-To the extent possible, it must be administered in a manner that protects the rights of all of our citizens.
-When prosecutors and defense attorneys agree that the law is hazy and unclear and poses hazards to all concerned because it does not with sufficient clarity identify what conduct is now legal and what conduct remains illegal, it is time for action from our legislative and executive officials.
-While the MMMA may be controversial and polarizing, politics should be set aside in the interest of the rule of law in our state.37
+In any event, the MMMA is currently the law in Michigan.
+To the extent possible, it must be administered in a manner that protects the rights of all our citizens.
+When prosecutors and defense attorneys agree that the law is hazy and unclear and poses hazards to all concerned because it does not with sufficient clarity identify what conduct is subject to prosecution, it is time for action from our legislative and executive officials.
+While the MMMA may be controversial and polarizing, politics should be set aside in the interest of the rule of law in our state.38

-With the MMMA, two roads have diverged in the forest:38 one leads to refining and distilling the administrative rules and other law associated with the act, and the other leads to the regulators and regulated alike being totally confused concerning how to give effect to the act.
-The former leads to the orderly implementation of the MMMA, while the latter leads to disrespect for the law and possibly contempt for the rule of the law itself.39 Our legislative and administrative officials must make a choice: they can either clarify the law with legislative refinements and a comprehensive set of administrative rules, or they can do nothing.
-In this situation, no decision is, in fact, a decision to do nothing.40
+With the MMMA, two roads have diverged in the forest:39 one leads to refining and distilling the administrative rules and other law associated with the act, and the other leads to the regulators and regulated alike being totally confused concerning how to give effect to the act.
+The former leads to the orderly implementation of the MMMA, while the latter leads to disrespect for the law and possibly contempt for the rule of the law itself.40 Our legislative and administrative officials must make a choice: they can either clarify the law with legislative

-37 I note that Senators Kahn, Kuipers, and Van Woerkom have introduced bills that might resolve some of the issues raised in this opinion.
+38 I note that Senators Roger Kahn, Wayne Kuipers, and Gerald Van Woerkom have introduced bills that might resolve some of the issues raised in this opinion.
+See SB 616, SB 617, and SB 618.

-38 This line is adapted from the beginning of Robert Frost's poem, The Road Not Taken ("Two roads diverged in a yellow wood,").
+39 This line is adapted from the beginning of Robert Frost's poem, The Road Not Taken ("Two roads diverged in a yellow wood").

-39 An example of confusion at best, or disrespect for the law at worst, is that there is a marijuana shop in Lansing that is less than 100 feet from a school.
+40 An example of confusion at best, or disrespect for the law at worst, is that there is a marijuana shop in Lansing that is less than 100 feet from a school.
 Clearly, this shop is in violation of the federal Safe and Drug-Free Schools and Communities Act, 20 USC 7101 et seq.